Most writing courses teach traditional realism—the dominant narrative form in our society.

-I began teaching women’s literature in a small online group, and when my students asked for a course on women’s writing, I studied narratology and feminist theory and built a framework for feminine narrative.
+I began teaching women’s literature in a small online group.
+When my students asked for a course on women’s writing, I studied narratology and feminist theory and built a framework for feminine narrative.

 Most writing programs still center traditional realism.